bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: none ZZZZZZZZZZZZZZZZ

 Description:
 `CATSYM` displays a catalog of the currently defined symbols by name from first to last in alphabetical order.
-If first is omitted from the command line, then the catalog will begin with the first entry in the symbol table.
-RNMR will not prompt for first.
-Similarly, if last is not specified, `CATSYM` will list all symbols.
-If only one argument is specified, `CATSYM` will list information about only that single symbol.
+If both arguments are omitted `CATSYM` will list all symbols.
+If only one argument is specified `CATSYM` will list information about only that single symbol.
 Each symbol is listed by name along with its current value.
 Floating point symbols will be displayed with a number of decimal places set by /NDEC.

 The qualifiers specify how the list is output as follows: